kedholmmoch/Dr-Mario-JS/README.md

 1. Find and add appropriate sounds for flipping pills, dropping pills, disappearing viruses, and point combinations
 2. Adjust Board.populateBoard function to put no more than 2 of the same color in a row when populating
-3. Have speed of stage automatically increase as time goes on (every 30 sec. or 1 min.)
+3. Have speed of stage automatically increase as time goes on (every 30 sec./1 min. or so)
 4. Upon doses and viruses disappearing, display empty pill-square with audio before applyGravity function
 5. Implement local and global high scores